This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

 The concept of "features" is understood in different ways.
 Commonly, features are understood to mean the functions of the system, what it does, distinct from NFRs for performance, security, reliability, and so on.

-But I prefer to think of features as being the fusion of all the externally-facing attributes, anything that is meaningful to a system’s owner and users.
-Those stakeholders care about what the system does, but they also care about how well it does it – how reliable and available it is, how secure their data is in the system, and how easy it is to use.
+But I prefer to think of features as being the fusion of all the externally-facing attributes, anything that is meaningful to a system’s users.
+The users care about what the system does, but they also care about how well it does it – how reliable and available it is, how secure their data is in the system, and how easy it is to use.

 People care about features.